Robert J. Sawyer

-Robert James Sawyer CM OOnt (born April 29, 1960) is a Canadian science fiction writer.
-He has had 24 novels published and his short fiction has appeared in Analog Science Fiction and Fact, Amazing Stories, On Spec, Nature, and numerous anthologies.
-He has won many writing awards, including the best-novel Nebula Award (1995), the best-novel Hugo Award (2003), the John W. Campbell Memorial Award (2006), the Robert A. Heinlein Award (2017), and more Aurora Awards than anyone else in history.
+Robert James Sawyer CM OOnt (born April 29, 1960) is a Canadian and American writer of science fiction.
+He is the author of 25 published novels, and his short fiction has appeared in magazines and journals such as Analog Science Fiction and Fact, Amazing Stories, On Spec, and Nature, in addition to several anthologies.
+He has won many writing awards, including the Nebula Award for Best Novel (1995), the Hugo Award for Best Novel (2003), the John W. Campbell Memorial Award (2006), the Robert A. Heinlein Award (2017), and multiple Aurora Awards (more than any other writer).

 Sawyer was born in Ottawa.
 He has lived in the Greater Toronto Area for most of his life and has been a resident of Mississauga since 2000.

 Fiction

 Style and themes

-Sawyer's work frequently explores the intersection between science and religion, with rationalism frequently winning out over mysticism (see especially Far-Seer, The Terminal Experiment, Calculating God, and the three volumes of the Neanderthal Parallax (Hominids, Humans, and Hybrids), plus the short story "The Abdication of Pope Mary III," originally published in Nature, July 6, 2000).
+Sawyer's work frequently explores the intersection between science and religion, with rationalism winning out over mysticism.
+The most relevant novels in this regard are Far-Seer, The Terminal Experiment, Calculating God, and the three volumes of the Neanderthal Parallax (Hominids, Humans, and Hybrids), in addition to the short story "The Abdication of Pope Mary III" (originally published in Nature, July 6, 2000).

-Sawyer often explores the notion of copied or uploaded human consciousness, mind uploading, most fully in his novel Mindscan, but also in Flashforward, Golden Fleece, The Terminal Experiment, "Identity Theft", "Biding Time", and "Shed Skin".
+Sawyer often explores the notion of copied or uploaded human consciousness (or mind uploading)—most fully in his novel Mindscan, but also in Flashforward, Golden Fleece, The Terminal Experiment, "Identity Theft", "Biding Time", "Shed Skin", and The Downloaded.